-A Cash Flow Forecast should be your core business tool, whether you are planning to raise equity financing for a new venture or need to prepare financial projections for a company budget.
-This step-by-step tutorial will teach you how to create a monthly cash flow forecast in Excel.
+Create a Cash Flow Forecast whether you are planning to raise equity financing for a new venture or need to prepare financial projections for a company budget.
+This step-by-step tutorial will teach you how to build monthly cash flow projections in Excel.

 Download my Cash Flow Forecast Excel Template to follow the examples used in the steps listed.

 You can also watch the video version of the tutorial at the end of this post.

 Step 1: List the Business Drivers of Your Cash Flow Forecast